leanprover-community/blog/posts/kernel-bugs-and-junk-values.md

 The bug was immediately fixed in Lean.
 Over the next few days some more bugs were found and fixed.

 Many of these bugs involve strange meta-programming hacks whose intention is to clearly find and exploit the bugs, and others are not those that one is likely to encounter in normal Lean usage.
-So as far as normal Lean code is concerned there are no know kernel bugs.
+So as far as normal Lean code is concerned there are no known kernel bugs.
 To increase confidence in one code, one can check (for instance via an LLM) whether strange meta-programming has been done or there is other non-idiomatic Lean usage.
 That said, once a few bugs are found something more has to be done to restore confidence.

 ### Verified kernels and *lean4lean*